-To adjust the fade, push and release the AUDIO knob until FADE appears on the display.
+To adjust the fade between the front and the rear speakers, push and release the AUDIO knob until FADE appears on the display.
 Turn the knob to move the sound toward the front or the rear speakers.

 To adjust the balance and the fade to the middle position, push the AUDIO knob, then push it again and hold it until you hear one beep.
 The balance and the fade will be adjusted to the middle position and the display will show the speaker balance.